 Lux Row.
 We loved everything we tasted on this tour (as did many other people we spoke to who were also touring the trail).
 One of the highlights of this tour, other than the tasting, was standing inside of their rickhouse.
 At Lux Row, the first few rows of the rickhouse are removed, forming a small “lobby.”
 Standing here, you get to appreciate just how many barrels sit on the shelves of a rickhouse.
 And the smell is amazing!

 Heaven Hill.
 Heaven Hill is one of the biggest bourbon distilleries, producing Evan Williams and Elijah Craig.

-For lunch and/or dinner, we recommend Bottle & Bond, the restaurant at Bardstown Bourbon.
+For lunch and/or dinner, we recommend Kitchen & Bar, the restaurant at Bardstown Bourbon.
 The food is delicious!!
 The Old Talbott Tavern, located in Bardstown, is also a great pick.
 It is said to be the oldest western stagecoach stop in America and legend has it that Jesse James left behind bullet holes in the tavern.

 #5 Maker’s Mark, Jim Beam, & the Kentucky Cooperage